ssupinsky/mrex/README.md

 yarn mrex build
 ```

-Runs a `build` script in every package, starting with the ones that are required by other packages.
+Runs a `build` script in every package, in correct order.

 **mrex** will detect `npm`, `yarn` or `pnpm` workspaces and run the command with the proper package manager.